A consistent corpus of mediumistic messages

 In addition to those examined so far – which concern the topics to which this site is dedicated – the communications of the Cerchio Firenze 77 entities fill hundreds of pages.
 We can distinguish, in principle, between the teachings of ethical and moral character, centered on human brotherhood, the common origin of all living beings and the need to overcome selfishness, and the teachings that we could call philosophical-esoteric, relating to the spirit, the necessity of incarnations, the karma and what is defined as the Absolute.
 The merit of ethical communications consists in the fact that they do not attempt to inculcate behavioral programs that must be adopted with an effort of will (as do certain religious teachings based on «you must do so»), but indicate an evolutionary path based on thought, self-knowledge and the overcoming of human desires, which should allow consciousness to tune in to a new and different kind of feeling.
 However, one has the impression that the entities themselves doubt the effectiveness of this process in the short term, because human nature is what it is and requires its evolutionary times, so sometimes their teachings seem to be preachings to the wind.

-It seems different to me the assessment that can be made about the philosophical-metaphysical teachings, in particular those concerning the relativity of time and its very existence, and the requirements of the Absolute: with the claim of wanting to stick to a stringent logic, pages and pages of useless, repetitive and boring verbal constructions are filled, often explicitly defined as Truth (with a capital T!) whose purpose and effectiveness escape me completely.
+I think that a different evaluation is required for the the philosophical-metaphysical teachings, in particular those concerning the relativity of time and its very existence, and the requirements of the Absolute: with the claim of wanting to stick to a stringent logic, pages and pages of useless, repetitive and boring verbal constructions are filled, often explicitly defined as Truth (with a capital T!) whose purpose and effectiveness escape me completely.
 It is certainly true that human mind has its limits, but precisely for this reason it would be appropriate to refrain from formulating concepts, the meaning of which we do not understand and that add nothing to our knowledge (or our inability to know), unless we want to take them as revealed truths, forcing our mind to memorize them without having understood anything.
 Something that the same entities continually affirm they do not want, indeed stimulating the critical spirit of their human interlocutors.

 With regard to the reliability of the messages and information obtained through mediumistic entities, I conclude this page with a quote taken from the book The Astral Body by Arthur E. Powell, in which the point of view of Theosophy is reported: «Unless a man has had very wide experience with mediumship, he would find it difficult to believe how many quite ordinary people on the astral plane are burning with the desire to pose as great world-teachers.
 Usually they are honest in their intentions, and really think they have teaching to give which will save the world.
 Having realised the worthlessness of merely worldly objects, they feel, quite rightly, that if they could impress upon mankind their own ideas the whole world would immediately become a very different place... having modestly disclaimed any special greatness for himself, one of these communicating entities is often imagined by the sitters to be at least an archangel, or even some more direct manifestation of the Deity... it is usually forgotten by such an entity that when he was alive in the physical world, other people were making similar communications through various mediums, and that he paid not the slightest attention to them.
 He does not realise that others also, still immersed in the affairs of the world, will pay no more attention to him and will decline to be moved by his communications».